Home >FAQs

 • 6.
 What’s the difference between Macon Volunteer Clinic and First Choice Primary Care?

 First Choice Primary Care is a federally-funded healthcare clinic.
 They serve both the insured and uninsured.
 They receive enhanced Medicare and Medicaid payments, as well as federal grants.
 Patients are charged according to a sliding fee scale.
-Macon Volunteer Clinic provides all care free of charge, and only sees low-income working adults who live in Macon-Bibb, Twiggs, or Wilkinson County. .
+Macon Volunteer Clinic provides all care free of charge, and only sees low-income working adults who live in Macon-Bibb, Twiggs, Wilkinson, or Peach County.
 MVC receives no federal funding or Medicaid/Medicare payments.

 • 7.
 Where can I find information on health insurance and the Affordable Care Act?